Top 3 Cloud Computing trends to keep an eye on (2021)

 3. Hybrid Cloud solutions will be on the rise

-One of the most anticipated cloud computing trends in 2019 is the rise in the number of hybrid cloud solutions as a way for companies to easily transition to the cloud at their own pace.
+One of the most anticipated cloud computing trends last year is the rise in the number of hybrid cloud solutions as a way for companies to easily transition to the cloud at their own pace.
 Next year, it is expected that more and more organizations will prefer a hybrid-cloud approach to lessen the risk of transition, and reduce overall costs.

-According to the a recent report published by MarketsAndMarkets, the global hybrid cloud market is forecasted to grow from 44.60 billion U.S. dollars in 2018 to 97.46 billion dollars by 2023, at a CAGR of 17% during this period.
+According to the a recent report published by MarketsAndMarkets, the global hybrid cloud market is forecasted to grow from 44.60 billion U.S. dollars in 2018 to 97.46 billion dollars in the next 5 years, at a CAGR of 17% during this period.
 The major factors that will contribute to this growth include the growing demand for scalable and cost-efficient computing, the increasing need of standards for interoperability between cloud solutions and current systems, and the growing demand to avoid vendor lock-in, among others.

 Keeping an eye on cloud computing trends

-With these exciting trends to follow in 2021, it becomes evident that cloud computing and services will play an important role in technology for the next few decades.
+With these exciting trends to follow in the next 2 years, it becomes evident that cloud computing and services will play an important role in technology for the next few decades.
 If you are looking for cloud-based solutions and applications to speed up your operational processes, make sure to check our portfolio!